Umitomo-lab/devto-articles/articles/published/Hello Dev.to! I'm starting my journey as a developer/article.md

 ---
-title: Dev.to自動投稿の初回テスト
+title: Hello Dev.to!👋 I'm starting my journey as a developer🌱
 published: false
-description: GitHub Actionsからdev-to-gitで同期する初回テスト記事です
-tags: nodejs, githubactions, devto
+description: I'm an in-house systems engineer from Japan exploring development through SwiftUI and web technologies, and sharing my learning journey.
+tags: introduction, beginners, devjournal, career
 series:
 canonical_url:
 ---

 ## 👋 Hello Dev.to!

-Hi, I'm [Your Name] from Japan 🇯🇵
+Hi, I'm Umitomo 🐠 from Japan 🇯🇵
+I work as an **in-house systems engineer**, mainly focusing on IT infrastructure and security.

 ## 💼 What I do

-I work in IT infrastructure and security.
+In my daily work, I handle IT infrastructure and security operations.

-Recently, I've been learning:
+Outside of work, I enjoy building things as a hobby and have been learning:

 - SwiftUI (iOS development)
 - Web development (Remix, Cloudflare)